0exp/redis_queued_locks/README.md

   - A custom metadata wich will be passed to the lock data in addition to the existing data;
   - Custom metadata can not contain reserved lock data keys (such as `lock_key`, `acq_id`, `ts`, `ini_ttl`, `rem_ttl`);
   - `nil` by default (means "no metadata");
+- `detailed_acq_timeout_error` - (optional) `[Boolean]`
+  - When the lock acquirement try reached the acquirement time limit (:timeout option) the `RedisQueuedLocks::LockAcquirementTimeoutError` is raised (when `raise_errors` option set to `true`).
+The error message contains the lock key name and the timeout value).
+  - <true> option adds the additional details to the error message:
+    - current lock queue state (you can see which acquirer blocks your request and how much acquirers are in queue);
+    - current lock data stored inside (for example: you can check the current acquirer and the lock meta state if you store some additional data there);
+  - Realized as an option because of the additional lock data requires two additional Redis
+    queries: (1) get the current lock from redis and (2) fetch the lock queue state;
+  - These two additional Redis queries has async nature so you can receive inconsistent data of the lock and of the lock queue in your error emssage because:
+    - required lock can be released after the error moment and before the error message build;
+    - required lock can be obtained by other process after the error moment and before the error message build;
+    - required lock queue can reach a state when the blocking acquirer start to obtain the lock and moved from the lock queue after the error moment and before the error message build;
+  - You should consider the async nature of this error message and should use received data from error message correspondingly;
+  - pre-configred in `config[:detailed_acq_timeout_error]`;
 - `logger` - (optional) `[::Logger,#debug]`
   - Logger object used for loggin internal mutation oeprations and opertioan results / process progress;
   - pre-configured in `config[:logger]` with void logger `RedisQueuedLocks::Logging::VoidLogger`;